Measuring frailty in the elderly: an indicator based on a super-classifier: How to represent frailty

-The latter, proposed by \cite{silan2019quantifying, silan2022construction}, aggregates 7 selected variables using the POSET method.
+The FI-POS aggregates 8 variables using the POSET method \cite{silan2025}.
 The variables are selected through a series of logistic models from a large set of health-related features obtained by cross-referencing multiple healthcare databases.
-A partially ordered set (POSET) refers to a set of elements where an order relation can be established; it is defined as \textit{partially} ordered because not all pairs of elements are comparable \citep{bruggemann2004estimation, bruggemann2011ranking, de2011approximation}.
+A partially ordered set (POSET) refers to a set of elements where an order relation can be established.
+It is defined as \textit{partially} ordered because not all pairs of elements are comparable \citep{bruggemann2004estimation, bruggemann2011ranking, de2011approximation}.
 Recently, the POSET method has been applied in various contexts, primarily in ranking theory, construction of composite indicators and causal inference in multi-treatment cases \citep{silan2021matching, silan2023identification}.
-The FI-POS indicator has been evaluated in predicting the occurrence of six adverse events: death (AUC = 0.82), emergency room (ER) access with maximum priority (AUC = 0.71), urgent hospitalization (AUC = 0.69), avoidable hospitalization (AUC = 0.77), hip fracture (AUC = 0.75) and disability onset (AUC = 0.78).
+The FI-POS indicator has been evaluated in predicting the occurrence of six adverse events: death (AUC = 0.85), emergency room (ER) access with maximum priority (AUC = 0.81), hospitalisation (AUC = 0.66), femur fracture (AUC = 0.77), dementia onset (AUC = 0.81) and disability onset (AUC = 0.75).

-Indeed, the FI-POS provides a benchmark for frailty indicators based on administrative data not only because it has the best predictive performance among its class of indicators, but also because it is very parsimonious (requiring only 7 variables easily available in any public health database).
-Its main disadvantage is that only sortable variables can be used in the indicator construction since they need to be ordered by the POSET method.
-This leads to the exclusion of some important subjects characteristics, first and foremost their sex.
-Our work aims to overcome this issue by proposing an indicator composed with administrative data, with a predictive performance similar to that obtained from FI-POS, but generalizable to any kind of variable (ordinal or not).
-This allows the full potential of administrative data to be exploited, not excluding any variable a priori.
+\review{All indicators described above, while contributing significantly to the literature, present some limitations that this work aims to address.
+First, most of them are designed to predict a limited number of adverse outcomes, typically two or three, which may not be sufficient to capture the multidimensional nature of frailty \citep{gobbens2010search}.
+For instance, the HFRS \citep{gilbert2018development} focuses on three outcomes related to hospitalisation, the ERA \citep{crane_use_2010} considers only hospitalisation and emergency room access, and the RPM-S \citep{soong_dr_2019} targets three post-hospitalisation outcomes.
+A frailty indicator that simultaneously predicts a broader set of adverse outcomes, spanning death, functional decline, fractures and access to healthcare, may better represent the complexity of the frailty condition and support comprehensive public health planning.

+Second, several of these indicators rely on a large number of variables (such as the D-FI \citep{drubbel_prediction_2013} and the eFI \citep{clegg_development_2016}, both based on 36 items) which, while potentially increasing predictive accuracy, may compound the practical replication of the indicator within Local Health Units, where data availability and computational resources may be limited.
+Focusing on less variables makes it easier to replicate an indicator intended for routine use in public health settings.